Golden Balls: Scientific research

 Another study focuses on whether it is possible to predict the behavior of contestants by carefully analyzing what they say.
 They find that contestants who make statements that carry an element of conditionality ("I will split if you split") or implicitness ("I want to split", "I came here to split") are less likely to cooperate than contestants who make more explicit promises ("I will split").

 Reception

 The first show opened with 1.6 million viewers.
 Viewership climbed to a steady 2 million viewers.
 In the same 17:00 timeslot, eight of the first eleven episodes beat Channel 4's Richard & Judy, and The Weakest Link on BBC Two also took a dent from the show's success.
 Series 2 went on to average 2.1 million viewers in early 2008.
 As of summer 2009, the show's popularity fell; it attracted only around 1.2 million viewers, which led to the show's termination on 18 December 2009.
-It is still regularly shown throughout the week on Challenge in the UK and Republic of Ireland although usually during off-peak times.
-It is now also showing on ITV again but usually after midnight.
+It was originally repeated throughout the week on Challenge in the UK and Republic of Ireland until 2020, although usually during off-peak times.
+It has also been repeated on ITV again but usually after midnight.